cs01/pygdbmi/README.rst

 - Windows

-  Windows 10 under cygwin has been tested to work.
+  Windows 10 has been tested to work with MinGW and cygwin.

 gdb versions
 ^^^^^^^^^^^^

-- gdb 7.7+ has been tested.
+- gdb 7.6+ has been tested.
 Older versions may work as well.

 Examples
 --------